 Puget Lowland- The picture below is a collage of aerial photograph in the lowlands.
 See the dark green forests of The Cascades to the right, then the change in shade from thick forest to lighter greens of pasture, lawns, and clear cuts of human sprawl creeping into the foothills, stretching towards Puget Sound where a browning concrete jungle grows higher with each new commercial tower built.
 The forest is a far off memory along many of the great rivers, where now our food is produced.

 Up on the ridges of old fins left from mile of glacial ice, which used to grind along this region, more land was cleared, and continues to be thinned away as developments stretch out from the urban heart of Seattle.
 The land I steward, and hope to use as a demonstration for other small land owners who wish to develop better stewardship practices on their own parcels, is on the edge of this growing front.
 It sits along a tributary of The Snoqualmie River, just outside a once sleepy logging town now growing rapidly as a bedroom community for Redmond, Bellevue, and Seattle; all tech cities.

-Washington State is a very progressive state for ecological issues, and it’s a big part of why I live here, and choose to steward land.
 There are numerous land incentive programs available to help support restoration and conservation on private residential property, yet few people take the time to learn about options.
 EEC Forest Stewardship hopes to cultivate greater awareness of these opportunities, and demonstrates many of the restorative practices used to rebuild native ecology of the region.